chasedooley/enthusiastic-planet/index.md

   subtitle: Read the good things our clients are saying!
   bg: white
   reviews:
+  - author: Walt
+    avatar: ''
+    content: Complete Outdoor Solutions did a tremendous job on our landscaping job.
+      The team worked through inclement weather and completed the job even earlier than they promised.
+I would, and have recommended Complete Outdoor Solutions to many of my friends and family.
+They do great work and I will continue to use them for all of my landscaping needs.
   - author: Chase
     avatar: ''
     content: Complete Outdoor Solutions has been a pleasure to work with!